So now you know what the viability is. How can you use this data?

 Yeast concentration and viability go hand in hand during the pitching process.
 You may have the right yeast cell concentration, but if the viability is low, there is a high chance you will still end up with fermentation issues, or, at the very least, you will not be able to achieve product consistency.
 Basically, pitching a low viability yeast will have the same effects as underpitching.
-The explanation for that is as straightforward as they come: only living cells can ferment the wort, so dead yeast cells will not metabolize the sugars.
+The explanation for that is as straightforward as they come: only living cells can ferment the wort (or must), so dead yeast cells will not metabolize the sugars.
 So if you’re unknowingly pitching a low viability yeast, when pitching without factoring in the viability, you’re actually pitching less than you’ve intended.

 Normally, the recommendation, if you have a low viability yeast, is to pitch a higher amount of yeast.
-However, it is never a good idea to pitch too many dead cells, as these come with a high risk of yeast autolysis (the rupturing of the yeast cell and the leaking of undesirable substances in the beer, ultimately leading to off-flavors).
+However, it is never a good idea to pitch too many dead cells, as these come with a high risk of yeast autolysis (the rupturing of the yeast cell and the leaking of undesirable substances in the beer or wine, ultimately leading to off-flavors).
 That’s why it’s always recommended to work with yeast that has optimal viability.

 Now, ideally, the viability should be at least 95%.
 However, this depends on the yeast strain and your process – you may feel comfortable with and even get the desired results by working with lower viabilities, although for proper fermentations you normally need a viability of at least 85%.
 So once you know your yeast cell concentration and your viability, you can have a very precise pitching process (basically pitch the same amount of yeast every time), which will ensure product consistency.